Killaspice/Learn-Java/README.md

 An interesting thing to note is that, due to the way 2D arrays are structured in Java, enhanced for loops are always in row-major order.
 This is because an enhanced for loop iterates through the elements of the outer array which causes the terminating condition to be the length of the 2D array which is the number of rows.

+Qn 1.
+You are provided with some runner lap data.
+Take a look at the loops we’re using to iterate through this 2D array.
+Replace the incorrect for loop headers to perform row-major traversal.
+Use the iterators outer and inner for the outer and inner loops. <br>

+Qn 2.
+Enter the missing line of code within the nested for loop to sum up the values for each row in the runner data.
+We’ve already created a variable named runnerTime that you can use to sum these values.<br>

+Qn 3.
+We’ve given you a variable named averageVal that currently stores 0.
+Edit that line of code to find the average time of each runner.

 ```
 public class RowMajor {